-Some financial analysts believe that in order for the green bonds market to continue to expand and remain credible, standardized guidance and criteria are needed.3 In 2016, water utility green bond issuers could self-certify a bond as green, or obtain a third party certification.
+Some financial analysts believe that in order for the green bonds market to continue to expand and remain credible, standardized guidance and criteria are needed.3 In 2017, water utility green bond issuers could self-certify a bond as green or obtain an independent review (also known as a second opinion or third party verification).
+This independent review may be aligned with the Green Bond Principles, the third party's own methodology or certified under the Climate Bonds Standard.
+For example, Moody's published an assessment methodology that the company uses to evaluate a green bond issue.
+Similarly, CICERO is a third party verifier with its own "Shades of Green" methodology.
 Although there is not yet formal, standardized criteria required for issuing green bonds, the Green Bond Principles (GBP) are a suitable starting place for guidance.
 The Principles outline good practice for issuing a green bond.